 Australian Native Strawberry Gum

 Strawberry Gum, also known as ‘Eucalyptus Olida’ and ‘Forestberry’, is a native Australian plant found in Eastern Australia, predominantly in NSW.
-Like its name suggests, its leaves give off a lovely sweet, intensely aromatic strawberry flavour when used in cooking both sweet and savoury dishes.
-Its also as good for you as it is delicious with high levels of antioxidants.
+As its name suggests, its leaves give off a lovely sweet, intensely aromatic strawberry flavour when used in cooking both sweet and savoury dishes.
+It’s also as good for you as it is delicious with high levels of antioxidants.
 A delightfully fruity addition to our Natives range.$4.99

 Prepare your filling: